build a high-voltage ham radio power supply capable of powering a variety of radios, including a hallicrafters hurricane

 So, here are some photos, and downloadable Excel files for the estimate.I'm being forced to upgrade to a Premium plan at the end of October, so maybe I'll be able to post icons for the Excel files and videos then.

 UPDATE 9/16/24.
-This power supply is turning out to be the perfect supply for the Hurricane.
-I'll post pictures and an explanation tomorrow.
+The prototype power supply with the wafer switch is turning out to be the perfect supply for the Hurricane.

 Almost all of the components are mounted on a 0.250-in thick aluminum plate The advantage of this is that the plate was easy to drill and tap for the mounting screws, and it serves as a common source of multiple continuous (single point) grounds.